 Our red ‘K’ is our branding icon and is clearly visible on each page.
 The home page should clearly identify who owns the site and identify its mission and goals e.g. Who We Are.
 The Contact Us details should clearly set out location and contact details of the parent organisation.

 How can users interact with editors of the site?

 Any reputable site should offer contact details of the organisation and contact with the Web Manager and you should expect a prompt reply.

 Who pays for the website?

 Web addresses that end in ‘gov’ are hosted by Federal or State Government; ‘org’ is used by non-commercial organisations and ‘com’ usually means a commercial business.
 Kidney Health Australia www.kidney.org.au is a not-for-profit benevolent organisation.

 Is there any conflict of interest?

-If one brand stands out in website content, then it may not be from a balanced source.
+If one brand stands out in site content, then it may not be from a balanced source.
 Is there advice about who should not use a product?
 Always conduct more research particularly when investigating treatment options to ensure the information has no bias toward an individual, organisation, brand or therapy.